Excuse the language but it really is that sort of condition!

 Rain on my back feels like I am being shot by hundreds of small darts.
 Presumably the very same reason why a cold bath feels painful.

 I can’t feel them!
 I can drop a weight on a foot and only feel a sensation that something may have happened.
 I get cuts that were caused by unknown means and can’t feel sharp impacts into my legs.
-When I cycle I do not feel muscle fatigue (but it’s very evident because I cannot climb off a bike unaided).
+When I cycle I do not feel muscle fatigue (but it’s very evident because I cannot dismount off a bike unaided).

 Getting up out of a chair or any similar movement means real problems with balance, as my brain tries to establish where my feet are.
-My first few steps are very deliberate and terrible to watch (as back spasm kick in too).
+My first few steps are very deliberate and terrible to watch (as back spasms kick in too).

 Not easy and very much a deliberate exercise.
 While I appear normal after a few steps I am in fact concentrating on near every step and occasionally get it wrong.
 Uneven surfaces are a nightmare!
 Near constant lower back aches and pains don’t help and nor does having a rebuilt left knee (with very little cartilage left).

 I can move my feet quickly – but not my legs.
 This creates a number of problems, as if I want to avoid something heading towards me (a tennis ball for example) as my brain is screaming to move my legs are lagging a split second behind.
+Since originally typing this I was hit on the head by a tennis ball which caused a detached retina!

 Probably the one thing that really worries me as age draws on and no improvement is evident.
 At outset I had a permanent in-dwelling catheter; I moved through various means of controlling and facilitating passing urine and now self catheterise at least 6 times a day.
-It requires exemplary hygiene (not a problem for me but difficult if having to use toilet facilities away from home) and a constant awareness and planning of activities.
+It requires exemplary hygiene (not a problem for me but difficult if having to use toilet f acilities away from home) and a constant awareness and planning of activities.
 Accidents are rare but they can happen.
 Constipation is another wonderful side effect of the breakdown in communication between brain and the urogenital system.